NVIDIA-AI-Blueprints/financial-fraud-detection/docs/financial_fraud_training/source/configuration/config_json.md

 - "paths"  path/on/machine that Contains needed paths for input and output
   - "data_dir" - Path to the input data directory.
   - "output_dir" - Path to the output models directory.
 - "gpu" - Indicates whether to use a single GPU or multiple GPUs.
 Valid options are 'single' or 'multi'.
 - "hyperparameters"
+  - currently the NIM only supports single GPU.
   - "gnn" -
-    - "hidden_channels" - Number of hidden channels (e.g., 32).
+    - "hidden_channels" - Number of hidden channels(features) per node in the [hidden layer](https://en.wikipedia.org/wiki/Hidden_layer) (e.g., 32).
+      - A larger number here allows more complexity in the model but may also cause overfitting in the model so represents a tradeoff between efficiency (lower hidden_channels) and depth (higher number) .
     - "n_hops" - Number of hops (e.g., 2).
-Same as number of layers.
+How many links messages are passed over.
+      - When this value is one, messages are only passed to directly connected nodes.
+A value of 2 adds neigbors of neighbors.
+The higher this number, the more nearby but unconnected nodes effect each other.
+A higher number also results in more nodes being similar which can hinder classification.
+It also slows down training and requires more memory.
-    - "dropout_prob" - Dropout probability (e.g., 0.2).
+    - "dropout_prob" - Dropout probability (typically in the 0.1-0.5 range).
 Chance to eliminate any given feature.
+      - lower the value if the model [overfits](https://en.wikipedia.org/wiki/Overfitting).
+      - raise the value if losses are too high (underfitting).
+      - lower dropout rates enable faster convergence and less randomness.
-    - "batch_size" - Batch size (e.g., 1024).
+    - "batch_size" - Batch size (typically 256-4096).
 How many nodes to predict to grab at a time.
+      - a larger batch size increases memory use and slows down convergence.
-  Parallelizes the run to fit into gpu memory.
-More batches increases run time.
+      - a smaller batch size has the reverse effects but increases variance, often used to parallelize the run to fit into gpu memory.
+More batches, the result of smaller ones, increase run time.
     - "fan_out" - Number of neighbors to sample for each node (e.g., 16).
 Random number of neighbors chosen from complete incident edgelist.
+This is the size of the subset of incident nodes that will be used in training.
+      - "Good" values depend on the graph structure and computation capability.
+        - Higher values create more accurate models
+        - Lower values train faster.
-    - "num_epochs" - Number of epochs to train the model.
+    - "num_epochs" - maximum number of epochs model will be trained.
+      - Training will finish earlier if no improvement occurs sooner than this number.
+      -
   - "xgb" -
-    - "max_depth" - A list of possible max_depth values. e.g., [3, 6, 9]
+    - "max_depth" - The max_depth determines the maximum depth of the [decision tree](https://en.wikipedia.org/wiki/Decision_tree_learning) . e.g., [3, 6, 9]
+      - A lower value can prevent a model from revealing complex patterns in the data.
+      - A higher value can cause overfitting, and slows down training
-    - "learning_rate" - A list of possible learning rates in range 0 to 1. e.g., [0.01, 0.1]
+    - "learning_rate" - The learning rate for each algorithm iteration in the range 0 to 1. e.g., [0.01, 0.1]
+      - a lower value will slow down down fittlearninging and prevent overfitting.
+      - a higher value increase the contribution of each iteration at the expense of overfitting.
     - "num_parallel_tree" - A list of possible numbers of trees. e.g., [50, 100, 200]
+      - Each iteration contains this number of decision trees.
+      - Higher numbers will increase performance and memory usage.
-    - "num_boost_round" - integer, A list of possible number of boosting rounds. e.g., [1, 2, 4]
+    - "num_boost_round" - integer number of boosting rounds. e.g., [1, 2, 4]
+      - These boosting rounds add trees to the model.
+Adding to accuracy but risking overfitting.
     - "gamma" - float representing minimum loss reduction required to make a partition.
+      - increasing this value creates a simpler more conservative model.

 Copyright (c) 2025, NVIDIA CORPORATION.
 All rights reserved.